Skip to main content

 Explore the AI life cycle and steps your organization can take to build a responsible AI strategy.

 As artificial intelligence (AI) and automation continue to reshape business operations, organizations are exploring how to adopt these technologies in a responsible and strategic manner.
-A recent webinar hosted by professionals at Forvis Mazars provided practical insights into evaluating organizational readiness, applying recommended practices, and navigating the full AI life cycle—from ideation to production—with an emphasis on ethical stewardship.
-These concepts are critical as organizations continue to implement AI operationally and build strategic initiatives around transparent cyber usage.
+A recent webinar hosted by professionals at Forvis Mazars provided practical insights into evaluating AI readiness, applying recommended practices, and navigating the full AI life cycle—from ideation to production—with an emphasis on ethical stewardship.
+These concepts are critical as organizations continue to implement AI.

-Organizational readiness begins with establishing a governance framework designed to support an AI strategy.
-This includes forming cross-functional steering committees that bring together professionals from IT, legal, compliance, and business operations.
-Data governance plays a central role, as AI systems are designed to operate using structured and unstructured data.
+A solid foundation begins by forming a cross-functional steering committee that brings together professionals from IT, business operations, legal, and compliance.
+Then, data readiness and AI governance are additional layers to consider, as AI systems are designed to operate using structured and unstructured data.

 The NIST AI Risk Management Framework was referenced as a practical tool for mapping, measuring, and managing AI-related risks.
 It is intended to assist organizations in identifying legal obligations, evaluating third-party vendor risks, and applying controls that promote transparency, accountability, and fairness.